 Address: Kita-ku Ofuka-cho 3-60

-Got your eyes set on luxury while contemplating where to stay in Osaka?
+Got your eyes set on luxury during your trip to Osaka?
 The InterContinental Osaka should be near the front of the line.
-This modern & elegant 5-star checks all the boxes, snagging your attention at every moment from its spacious rooms to all its top-notch amenities and location.
+This modern & elegant 5-star checks all the boxes.
+It snags your attention at every moment, from its spacious rooms to its top-notch amenities and location.

-Entering into your room at the InterContinental Osaka, you’re greeted by contemporary furnishings, accented with soothing earthy tones, and mega views through large picture windows.
-Each features an en-suite bathroom replete with the requisite deep soaker tub to submerse your cares away.
-(If you need something a little “bigger,” take a dip in the indoor pool or let a masseuse squish away your troubles.)
+Entering your room at the InterContinental Osaka, you’re greeted by contemporary furnishings.
+They’re accented with soothing earthy tones and mega views through large picture windows.
+Each features an en-suite bathroom, replete with a deep soaker tub to submerse your cares away.
+(If you need something “bigger,” take a dip in the indoor pool or let a masseuse squish away your troubles.)

-Besides dreaming the night away in your comfortable quarters, don’t miss out on Pierre, a contemporary on-site restaurant serving up delectable French cuisine to 20th-floor skyline views.
+Besides dreaming the night away in your comfortable quarters, don’t miss out on Pierre.
+This contemporary on-site restaurant serves up delectable French cuisine to 20th-floor skyline views.

 Address: Kita-ku Umeda 2-5-25

 If a city’s lucky enough to have a Ritz-Carlton, it’ll appear in the best luxury hotels list—without fail.
-So, truly, it’s surprise that The Ritz-Carlton Osaka made the cut here.
-With its convenient location, this brilliant 5-star gem is perfectly situated to let the pleasures of this immensely interesting city easily unfold.
+So, it’s no surprise that The Ritz-Carlton Osaka made the cut.
+This brilliant 5-star hotel offers a convenient location.
+It’s perfectly situated to let the pleasures of this interesting Japanese city unfold.

-The design aesthetic at The Ritz-Carlton Osaka is a tad different than many of the city’s other top choices.
-The spacious and elegant rooms push forward a traditional European vibe rather than modern Asian sensibilities.
+The design aesthetic at The Ritz-Carlton Osaka is a tad different than hotels in the city.
+The spacious & elegant rooms push traditional European vibes rather than modern Asian sensibilities.
 Regal blues & purples connect everything together and create a colourful & inviting atmosphere.

-Elsewhere at The Ritz-Carlton, you can melt your stresses away with a relaxing massage or a quick soaking in the spa’s hot tub.
-Six different dining options await on site including La Baie, the hotel’s Michelin-starred French restaurant, and Hanagatami, an inspired Japanese restaurant serving haute kaiseki cuisine with its own on-site sake sommelier.
+Elsewhere at The Ritz-Carlton, you can melt your stresses away with a relaxing massage or a quick soak in the spa’s hot tub.
+Six different dining options await on-site.
+Find some Gallic flair at La Baie, the hotel’s Michelin-starred French restaurant.
+Or go local at Hanagatami, an inspired Japanese restaurant serving haute kaiseki cuisine.
+The restaurant even has its own on-site sake sommelier.

 Imperial Hotel Osaka